Justin Germano: San Diego Padres

-Cincinnati Reds and return to San Diego
+Cincinnati Reds

+On July 23, 2005, Germano and Travis Chick were traded to the Cincinnati Reds in exchange for Joe Randa.
+He made 8 starts down the stretch for the Triple–A Louisville Bats, posting a 3–2 record and 4.01 ERA with 38 strikeouts across 49 2/3 innings pitched.
+Germano returned to Louisville in 2006, registering an 8–6 record and 3.69 ERA with 67 strikeouts over 117 innings of work.

+Philadelphia Phillies

-He was traded along with Travis Chick from the Padres to the Cincinnati Reds on July 23, 2005 for Joe Randa.
-On July 31, 2006, Germano was traded to the Philadelphia Phillies for Rhéal Cormier.
+On July 31, 2006, Germano was traded to the Philadelphia Phillies in exchange for Rhéal Cormier.
+He made 6 starts for the Triple–A Scranton/Wilkes-Barre Red Barons, compiling a 2–0 record and 2.82 ERA with 25 strikeouts across 38 1/3 innings pitched.

+San Diego Padres (second stint)

 On March 19, 2007, Germano was claimed off waivers by the San Diego Padres.
-He made 23 starts for the Padres in 2007 where he went 7–10 with a 4.46 ERA.
+He made 23 starts for the Padres in 2007, where he went 7–10 with a 4.46 ERA with 78 strikeouts across 133 1/3 innings pitched.

 Germano is the first ever MLB pitcher to throw a major league pitch in China, starting for an exhibition game as the Padres starter against the Los Angeles Dodgers.
-The ball from that first pitch now resides in the Hall of Fame in Cooperstown NY.
+The ball from that first pitch now resides in the Hall of Fame in Cooperstown, New York.

 Fukuoka SoftBank Hawks

 Just after the 2008 season ended, the Fukuoka SoftBank Hawks signed Germano as a free agent.
 Despite pitching well in spring training and not giving up a single run, Germano did not win a spot on SoftBank's Opening Day roster, as the Hawks were at the limit of foreign players on the roster (Chris Aguila, Kameron Loe, D.J.
 Houlton, and Brian Falkenborg).
 However, with Aguila and Loe failing to play well, Germano's chance came during Interleague play.
 Germano's first start came against the Hiroshima Carp, Germano was credited with the complete-game victory, giving up only two hits.

 He continued to pitch well throughout the season.
 Germano finished the season with a 5–4 record and a 4.38 ERA.
-In September it was revealed that Germano had been pitching with an inflamed Achilles' tendon, and was knocked out for the rest of the season and the playoffs.
+In September it was revealed that Germano had been pitching with an inflamed Achilles tendon, and was knocked out for the rest of the season and the playoffs.

 The Hawks stated that they intended to bring Germano back after the offseason started, However, he turned it down, stating he wanted to return to pitch in the States.